jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

 ### Sample Collection and Strains

 S4Sm is a spontaneous streptomycin resistant mutant strain of Phaeobacter inhibens.
 It was initially isolated from the inner shell of a healthy adult American oyster Crassostrea virginica from Rhode Island USA.
+[Karim, Murni, et al. "Probiotic strains for shellfish aquaculture: protection of eastern oyster, Crassostrea virginica, larvae and juveniles againsl bacterial challenge."
+Journal of Shellfish Research 32.2 (2013): 401-408.](https://doi.org/10.2983/035.032.0220)

 ### DNA Extraction